colinaut/action-form/README.md

 ## Enhanced Fieldset

-To enhance a fieldset use the following data attributes.
+To enhance a fieldset or an af-step so that it automatically show/hides and disables  use the following data attributes.

 ### Attributes